Annelie Grund

-Annelie Grund (born 28 June 1953, Berlin) is a German artist, stained glass artist, artist and musician.
+Annelie Grund (born 28 June 1953, Berlin) is a German artist, stained glass artist and musician.
 She lives in Wandlitz and is married to the architect Manfred Thon.

 Biography

-1976 she acquired the diploma at the Humboldt University of Berlin in the subjects of art, painting and German language and literature studies.
-1983 she got the master craftsman's diploma as stained-glass artist.
-Since 1979 she is a freelance artist and stained-glass artist in her own studio and workshop.
+In 1976, she acquired the diploma at the Humboldt University of Berlin in the subjects of art, painting, German language and literature studies.
+In 1983, she got the master craftsman's diploma as stained-glass artist.
+Since 1979, she has been a freelance artist and stained-glass artist in her own studio and workshop.

 Music

 Since her childhood she practices overtone singing.
 She received lessons by the choir director Christian Bollmann in Düsseldorf and for a long time took part in the Berlin Didgeridoo-Orchestra.
 She performed music in the DUO Bernstein (1996–2001).
-Nowadays she makes music during projects of art with her husband.
+Nowadays, she makes music during projects of art with her husband.

 Glass Art

 She implemented many projects of glass art which are displayed in public, mostly made of glass, but also of steel and stone, painted windowpanes in churches and freestanding objects of glass and glassware paintings.

-In 2007 she created the monument (errant block) at the water divide between the rivers Elbe and Oder at the Wandlitzsee.
-In 2012 she created The blue band of the river Panke, a project of glass art at the staircase of the parking garage in Bernau.
+In 2007, she created the monument (errant block) at the water divide between the rivers Elbe and Oder at the Wandlitzsee.
+In 2012, she created The blue band of the river Panke, a project of glass art at the staircase of the parking garage in Bernau.